5 Tips to Help Your Child Develop Good Homework Habits

 Using a timer might sound a bit, well… military.

-But is a great homework hack, especially for parents of young children.
+But it is a great homework hack, especially for parents of young children.

-That is why is important to keep them motivated and engaged with the task at hand.
+That is why it is important to keep them motivated and engaged with the task at hand.

-One of the bests ways to do that is to set timer.
+One of the best ways to do that is to set a timer.

 Another benefit of a timer is to help them set a good rhythm for finishing their schoolwork.

-The timer is not meant in any way to make them feel rushed or anxious.
-So, make sure you set a realistic time frame according to their workload and age.
+The timer is not meant to make them feel rushed or anxious.
+So, set a realistic time frame according to their workload and age.

-A good rule of thumb is 20-30 minutes for younger children and 45 for older kids.
+A good rule of thumb is 20-30 minutes for younger and 45 for older children.

 ★ RELATED SCHOOL AGE KIDS ARTICLES: